The new GOP health care plan looks a lot like Obamacare to some

 "This is a kind of a hodge podge and I don't see it's much different from what we saw a few weeks ago," Antos told NBC News.

 The plan stops the unpopular mandate that required almost everyone to have some sort of health insurance.
-It replaces that by allowing health insurance companies to charge 30 percent higher premiums if customers had gone 63 days or more without health insurance.
+Instead, it allows health insurance companies to charge 30 percent higher premiums if customers had gone 63 days or more without health insurance.

 Both provisions were meant to prevent people from waiting to buy health insurance until they were sick.